 When you close Firefox or terminate the sandbox, the update is gone and you will be asked to update again next time you run the program.

-In the case of updates, be it program updates or updates to add-ons, it is best to run the program outside of the sandbox during the update so that it can update just fine.
+In the case of updates, be it program updates or updates to add-ons, it is best to run the program outside of the sandbox during the update so that it can update just fine provided that is what you want.

 Registered users who force programs to run in the sandbox can disable forced programs for a short while using the tray icon menu.